-- Most male X-Men are sufficiently buff to have at least some Bara Genre-style fanart of them.
-While Wolverine is far and away the most popular subject of this, as mentioned below, Cable, Colossus, Beast and Cyclops get quite a bit as well, and even the more lithely-built ones like Gambit and Iceman get their share of bara-styled fanworks.
+- Most male X-Men are sufficiently buff to have a significant amount of Bara Genre-style fanart of them.
+While Wolverine is far and away the most popular subject of this, as mentioned below, Cable, Colossus, Beast and Cyclops get quite a bit as well, and even the more lithely-built ones like Gambit, Angel, and Iceman get their share of bara-styled fanworks.

-- Young Avengers, thanks to canon couple Billy and Teddy.
+- Young Avengers, thanks to canon couple Hulking and Wiccan.
 Though they aren't the only ones.
 After all, who could resist Tommy in that skin tight suit of his?
 Or Patriot.

 - Deadpool is starting to gain one of these.
-Probably due to his pretty much canon homosexual relationship with Cable, or his Omnisexuality.
+Probably due to his (almost) canon homosexual relationship with Cable, or his Omnisexuality.